 The lightweight large-checked sports coat in black, cream and red that Roger Moore wore in The Man with the Golden Gun is a popular one, and it is both popularly loved and popularly hated.
 The bold check is both a classic English look and a trendy 1970s look, and it continued from the boldly checked jacket that Sean Connery wore at the start of the 1970s in Diamonds Are Forever.
 Large checks are generally not a James Bond look, as Bond mostly prefers to wear more subtle outfits.
 But bold checks are a classic English country look, and the limited colour palate of both the jacket and the entire outfit give this outfit a classic look.

-The jacket is made from either worsted wool or a silk and wool blend in black, white and red check.
-It’s woven in an open plain weave with high-twist yarns so it wears cool, and the pattern is similar to, but much different from, a typical glen check.
+The jacket is made from either lightweight worsted wool or a silk and worsted blend, which differentiates this jacket’s cloth from the heavy woollen tweed where such a check would have more commonly been found.
+It’s woven in an open plain weave so it wears cool, and the pattern is similar to a typical glen check.
 Each section of the pattern mirrors itself.
 See the illustration below for the structure of the check:

 The button two jacket has Cyril Castle’s classic English cut with a full chest and narrow waist, and the shoulders are narrow and soft but have a straight line with roped sleeve heads.
 It has slanted flap pockets and deep double vents, which take from the English country look, and the cuffs are flared with kissing ‘link’ buttons.